Ramesh Rushantha

-Ramesh Rushantha Silva (Sinhala:රමේශ් රුශාන්ත සිල්වා: born 30 March 1983), commonly as Ramesh Rushantha, is a Sri Lankan travel vlogger, water sports instructor and senior deckhand He is also the CEO of Isipathana College Online Information Center and currently runs his own travel program Walk With RAMA in YouTube.
+Ramesh Rushantha Silva (Sinhala:රමේශ් රුශාන්ත සිල්වා: born 30 March 1983), commonly as Ramesh Rushantha, is a Sri Lankan travel vlogger, water sports instructor and senior / lead deckhand He is also the CEO of Isipathana College Online Information Center and currently runs his own travel program Walk With RAMA on YouTube.

 Early life

 He was born on 30 March 1983 in Narahenpita as the eldest of the family.
 He completed education from Isipathana College.
-He excelled cricket and rugby during school times, where he was a member of the College under 13, 15, and 16 cricket team as well as under 13, 15, 17, XV rugby teams.
-Silva is also an active member of Sinhala literacy society and was the vice president in 2002.
-Then he worked actively in several school societies such as media, computer, and in oriental band.
+He excelled cricket and rugby during school times, where he was a member of the college under 13, 15, and 16 cricket team as well as under 13, 15, 17, XV rugby teams.
+Silva is also a member of Sinhala literacy society and was the vice president in 2002.
+Then he worked in several school societies such as media, computer, and in oriental band.
 He completed A/L in 2002.

-He is a graduate of Colombo International Nautical and Engineering College (CINEC).
+He is a graduate of Colombo International Nautical and Engineering College.

-Silva is married to H.Senevirathne and the couple has two children.
+He is also the CEO of Isipathana College Online Information Center and currently runs his own travel program Walk With RAMA in YouTube.

 Career

-At the age of 16, Silva worked as a Door to door book seller.
+At the age of 16, Silva worked as a door to door book seller.
 After completing A/L, he joined with one of refrigerator making company in Ratmalana for a cheap salary.
-Then he worked as a potter in Tangerine beach hotel, Kalutara.
+Then he worked as a potter in Tangerine Beach hotel, Kalutara.

 In 1999, he formed a rock band called "The Kreators" along with his friends Roshan and Dinesh where Silva as the percussionist.
 The Kreators is an instrumental band who composed jam sessions with few rock bands.
 The Kreators won several competitions organized by other schools which includes School Interact Clubs, such as Collide-scope, Talent Search.

 In 2000, they released the popular song Sri Lankan Mix which featured in the Boney M's Rasputin Sri Lankan mix.
-The song is still the most famous song of The Kreators.
+The song is still the best known song of The Kreators.
 The song was released when Boney M. arrived in Sri Lanka.
-Later, two more have joined to the group, Harsha on Guitar, Violin, Accordion, Banjo and Chamika on Keyboards.
-Each member is playing more than one musical instrument, which made ‘The Kreators’ as the first Instrumental band to play many instruments with a few members in the band.
-In 2001, first Manager Dinesh Soyza has joined with the band to manage non-musical activities.
-In 2001, three more have joined the band – Kasun on Thabla, Maria on Bongos and Sajith on vocal backups.
+Later, two more have joined to the group, Harsha on guitar, violin, accordion, banjo and Chamika on keyboards.
+Each member plays more than one musical instrument, which made ‘The Kreators’ the first instrumental band to play many instruments with a few members in the band.
+In 2001, first manager Dinesh Soyza joined with the band to manage non-musical activities.
+In 2001, three more joined the band – Kasun on thabla, Maria on bongos and Sajith on vocal backups.
 In 2002 Kreators backed up a stage play Animal Farm Directed by Feroz Kamardeen.
-Later, the band was invited to feature popular Rock band "Jacobs Ladder" where Kreators participated for TNL Onstage competition and became the finalists.
-Meanwhile, Kreators became the first Ethnic fusion Rock band in Sri Lanka.
-The band split up in 2003 due to some members selected new careers.
+Later, the band was invited to feature popular rock band "Jacobs Ladder" where Kreators participated in the TNL Onstage competition and became finalists.
+Meanwhile, Kreators became the first ethnic fusion rock band in Sri Lanka.
+The band split up in 2003 due to some members new careers.
 In 25 April 2003, they held the debut concert 'Sri Lankan in Concert' at BMICH.